 Apply what you know.
-Remember that an In-Class Project's main objective is to help you learn.
+Remember that a project's main objective is to help you learn.
 Take what you have learned from your class and try to apply it to this real world situation.
-There _will_ be gaps between what you know from the classroom and what the project requires, but that is just a real world example of what you will have to deal with after you graduate.
+There will be gaps between what you know from the classroom and what the project requires, but that is just a real world example of what you will have to deal with after you graduate.

 Ask questions.
 The whole point of having a company and employers facilitate these projects is to help you grow and learn.
 Take this opportunity to ask questions when you need to and help the company help you grow.